District of Columbia Department of Licensing and Consumer Protection

 District of Columbia Business Search | DC DLCP Lookup

-Run a District of Columbia entity search by business name, trade name, or initial file number in DLCP CorpOnline records.
+Search District of Columbia business records by name, address, license number, person name, or initial file number through the official DLCP BOSS portal.

 Business name search